Equallizerr1/Kyle-on-a-Mission/README.md

-A very basic platformer creater with game maker studio
+A basic platformer creater with game maker studio